Theory of Planned Behavior: 15 Examples, Pros and Cons

 The theory of planned behavior is a model that predicts human behavior based on three factors: personal attitudes, subjective norms, and perceived behavioral control.

-The three key factors that are said to predict peoples behaviors are:
+The three key factors are explained below:

 • Personal attitudes – If we want to predict a person’s future behaviors, we need to look at their personal attitudes.
 For example, if a person has a positive attitude toward exercising, then they’re more likely to go to the gym.